Toward Inherently Robust VLMs Against Visual Perception Attacks: Experimental Evaluation

 \subsection{RQ2: \vlms Demonstrate Robustness under Attacks}

-Adversarial attacks pose a serious threat to deep learning-based AV perception systems.
+Adversarial attacks pose a serious threat to deep learning based AV perception systems.
 Prior works have shown that DNN models suffer significant performance degradation across core AV tasks, including TSR, ALC, and VD, as summarized in~\autoref{table:attack_success_rate}.
-For example, the GTSRB-CNN model accuracy collapses to just 1.77\% under the Shadow Attack~\cite{zhong2022shadows}, and even adversarial training—one of the most prominent defense methods—only modestly improves accuracy to 25.57\%.
-Similarly, for ALC, OpenPilot-ALC performance degrades dramatically to 2.50\% under the DRP Attack~\cite{sato2021dirty}, with established defense strategies such as JPEG compression~\cite{guo2017countering}, Gaussian noise addition~\cite{xie2017mitigating}, and autoencoder-based denoising~\cite{gu2014towards} achieving negligible improvements (around 3\%).
+For example, the GTSRB CNN model accuracy collapses to just 1.77\% under the Shadow Attack~\cite{zhong2022shadows}, and even adversarial training, one of the most prominent defense methods, only modestly improves accuracy to 25.57\%.
+Similarly, for ALC, OpenPilot ALC performance degrades dramatically to 2.50\% under the DRP Attack~\cite{sato2021dirty}, with established defense strategies such as JPEG compression~\cite{guo2017countering}, Gaussian noise addition~\cite{xie2017mitigating}, and autoencoder based denoising~\cite{gu2014towards} achieving negligible improvements (around 3\%).
 In VD, YOLOv3 experiences a drastic accuracy drop to 2.52\% under RAUCA Attack~\cite{zhou2024rauca}, with no effective defense method proposed.